minhducctchv/docs-test/src/guide/deploying.md

 set -e

 # build
-npm run docs:build
+npm run build

 # navigate into the build output directory
-cd docs/.vuepress/dist
+cd dist

 # if you are deploying to a custom domain
 # echo 'www.example.com' > CNAME